Artist Bio

 After publishing Off-Center (2021), I started an ambitious album series that explore the notions of time and transience.
 These pieces consist of edited piano improvisations accompanied by female vocals and percussion.
 The series contains five albums: Carmen Nihilo, Carmen Silentii, Carmen Temporis, Carmen Doloris, Carmen Ortus.

-All albums in the series share common structural features.
-Prominently, each album is built on a poem whose verses also make up the song titles, while one special piece in the album features these song titles as its lyrics.
+The albums in the series share common structural features: Prominently, each album is built on a poem whose verses also make up the song titles, while one special piece in the album features these song titles as lyrics.

 The story of the album series starts with an obscure composer (me!) putting her girl to sleep one night.
-In her steady breath right before she falls asleep, he finds a song, Carmen Nihilo (Song of nothing), which embodies the transience and insignificance of love, language, music, and by and large human culture.
-Laying next to her for a long time, he drifts into a state of hypnagogia, where thoughts on time and transience superimpose on colorful, dream-like imagery of birds and insects scavenging the post-human end-of-the-world.
-As our protagonist observes his own awake consciousness drifting away, he also comes to terms with the finitude of his love and marriage, his lifespan, of human language and culture, and the ordered universe.
-All these time scales blend together the moment he falls asleep next to his daughter.
+In her steady breath right before she falls asleep, he “finds" a song, Carmen Nihilo (Song of nothing), which embodies the transience and insignificance of love, language, music, and by and large human culture.
+Laying next to her for a long time, he drifts into a state of hypnagogia, where his newfound realization of transience superimpose on colorful, dream-like imagery of birds and insects scavenging the post-human end-of-the-world.
+As our protagonist observes his own awake consciousness drifting away, he comes to terms with finitude: The finitude of his love, the finite of his lifespan, that of human language and culture, and that of the ordered universe.
+These time scales blend together the moment he falls asleep next to his daughter.

-Throughout the Carmen series, the loss of consciousness, loss of love, drifting into sleep, end of civilization, and the thermodynamic death of the universe are all isomorphic; as is the birth of a baby, the metamorphosis of an insect, the beginning of civilization and the origin of the universe.
+Throughout the series, the end of love, the end of life, the end of human culture and civilization, the end of romantic love, the end of consciousness upon drifting into sleep, and the thermodynamic end of the universe are conceptualized as isomorphic; as is awakening from sleep, the birth of a baby, the metamorphosis of an insect, the beginnings of human civilization and the origin of the universe.

 Carmen Nihilo